 A diagnostic paracentesis where a needle is passed through the abdominal wall and fluid is collected should be performed as a first step in the diagnostic work-up of these patients.

-The serum-ascites albumin gradient should be obtained, which is defined as the difference between ascetic and serum albumin concentration.
-If the serum-ascites albumin gradient is larger than or equal to 1.1 g/dL, portal hypertension should be suspected as the etiology.
+The serum-ascites albumin gradient is defined as the difference between ascetic and serum albumin concentration.
+If the serum-ascites albumin gradient is larger than or equal to 1.1 g/dL, portal hypertension should be suspected.

 If malignancy is suspected, abdominal magnetic resonance imaging is indicated.

 Treatment of ascites in ESLD